romainlafarguette/romainlafarguette.github.io/_pages/about.md

 Macroprudential Policy and Financial Stability.

-I hold  an engineering degree  in applied mathematics  from ENSAE Paris  and a Ph.D.  in economics  from Peking University and Paris School  of Economics.
+I hold  an engineering degree  in applied mathematics  from ENSAE Paris  and a Ph.D.  in economics from Peking University and the Paris School of Economics.
 I am a former  student of the Ecole Normale Superieure  of Paris-Saclay.
 I have spent more than six years in China for my Ph.D., I speak fluently Chinese Mandarin, English and French.